trezor/trezor-suite/packages/coinjoin/README.md

 const status = await client.enable();
 ```

-Once enabled it periodically sync with coordinator `/status` using random proxy (TOR) identities and time frequency until `client.disable();` is called.
+Once enabled it periodically syncs with coordinator `/status` using random proxy (TOR) identities and time frequency until `client.disable();` is called.

 Status changes are emitted as `status` event: